calvernaz/lambda-packer/README.md

 # lambda-packer

-**A streamlined tool for managing and packaging Python AWS Lambda functions, with flexible support for zips, Docker images, and Lambda layers.**
+**A streamlined tool for managing and packaging Python AWS Lambda functions**
 ---

 ## Overview

 `lambda-packer` is a command-line tool designed to simplify the process of packaging Python AWS Lambda functions.
-It provides an opinionated approach to manage Lambdas using a monorepo, allowing packaging as either zip files or Docker containers, with shared dependencies packaged as Lambda layers.
+It provides an opinionated approach to develop Lambdas using a monorepo, allowing packaging as either zip files or Docker containers, with shared dependencies packaged as Lambda layers.
 ### Key Features

 - **Package Lambdas as zip files or Docker containers**